JianGuoZhou3/lncRNA_BC/README.md

 # lncRNA_BC

 ## ABSTRACT
 It is a repository that contains information about my master's project.
 The main topic is lincRNA as biomarkers in breast cancer.
 The main objective is to identify lincRNA biomarkers by transcriptome analysis.
+For more information about breast cancer and the use of lincRNA as biomarkers, please check the general [Repo_Analysis](https://github.com/LauraMCE/lncRNA_BC/blob/master/Repo_analysis.md).

 ## INTRODUCTION